 We're also working with government and partner organisations to bring forward policies to reduce UK emissions in line with national targets.

-How the BMC and its members are tackling climate change
+How the BMC and its members are tackling the climate crisis

 Working in partnership with Moors for the Future, we are teaming up for an innovative way to support a carbon capture project.
 Your money will go back into helping restore our peatlands in the Peak District which are amongst the most important in capturing and storing carbon.
 They in fact store twice as much carbon as all the world’s forests.